1nger/test-repo/README.md

 test-repo
 =========

-This is a test repo (Data Scientist's Tool Box)
+This is a test repository (Data Scientist's Tool Box)